 Ajay Sirsi, marketing professor at the Schulich School of Business at Toronto's York University said, 'Perhaps the biggest benefit outsourcing provides small and medium-sized companies is giving them the gift of time.'
 Isn't that the best gift of all?

-Lisa Metcalfe is a Technology Regional Practice Leader for Tatum LLC.
-Tatum is the largest executive services firm in the United States, providing strategic and operating leadership in finance and technology nationwide.
+Lisa Metcalfe is a Regional Practice Leader in the Technology Leadership Practice of Tatum LLC.
+Tatum is the nation's largest executive services firm, providing financial and technology leadership nationwide.